Quantum Money from Abelian Group Actions: A Quantum Toolkit for Generic Group Actions

 \section{A Quantum Toolkit for Generic Group Actions}

 Here, we recall a definition of the generic group action model (GGAM), and show how to use it to give quantum security proofs.

-\paragraph{A Shoup-style generic group action.} There have been several different proposals for how to define generic group actions~\cite{AC:MonZha22,PKC:DHKKLR23,EC:BonGuaZha23,EPRINT:OrsZan23}.
-Here, we briefly give a definition in the style of Shoup~\cite{EC:Shoup97}.
+\paragraph{A Shoup-style generic group action.} There have been several different proposals for how to define generic group actions~\cite{DBLP:journals/joc/MontgomeryZ24,PKC:DHKKLR23,EC:BonGuaZha23,EPRINT:OrsZan23}.
+Here, we give a definition in the style of Shoup~\cite{EC:Shoup97}.
 To help disambiguate between the different models, we will adapt terminology from~\cite{C:Zhandry22b} and refer to ours as the \emph{Random Set Representation} model.
+Roughly, in this model the group elements will be described as a standard-model group in the usual sense, and all parties can perform group operations for themselves.
+However, the set elements will be given as random strings, and the only way to perform the group action $*$ is using an oracle.

+We first fix a (family of) groups $\G=(\G_\lambda)_\lambda$.
+This family is provided as a family standard model groups, meaning all algorithms have complete knowledge of the groups.
+In particular, this means that all algorithms can perform the group operations for themselves and there is no oracle for group operations.
+Moreover, in this work we always consider abelian groups, meaning we can model each $\G_\lambda$ as $\Z_{n_1}\times \Z_{n_2}\times\cdots\Z_{n_k}$.
+This in particular means that $\G$ admits an efficient QFT.